KintCark/Mediapipe-Convert-Termux/README.md

 2>

+apt update && apt upgrade -y && apt-get install curl git gcc make build-essential python3 python3-dev python3-distutils python3-pip python3-venv python-is-python3 -y

+3>

 pip install torch typing_extensions numpy Pillow requests pytorch_lightning absl-py

-3>
+4>

 pip install torch safetensors diffusers

-4>
+5>

 just put both covert.py files in the termux ubuntu root folder and create 2 folders inside the root folder name one ckpt and the other output,then make sure u put the safetensors you want to convert in the root folder then just copy the name of each model then paste one at a time for each conversion inside the ckpt-convert.py file ull see an model already inside just overwrite that model name don't overwrite the root name it should look like this: /root/DreamShaper_v_8.safetensors